 Many members have nothing to spend their dividend on or would rather donate their dividend than purchase gear.
 In these cases, members have the option of donating their dividend to the REI Foundation, which is a separate 501(c)(3) focused on connecting the next generation of adventurers and environmental stewards to the outdoors and promoting the benefits of the outdoors among diverse audiences.

 [In 2015], the foundation invested in the Outdoor Industries Women’s Coalition and made a multimillion-dollar, multiyear commitment to the National Park Foundation in support of this year’s centennial.

 REI Dividend: Get Your Gear Now

-Dividends have an expiration date; annual dividends are good for two years after they’ve been issued and expire on January 3rd.
-Refunds are issued for unredeemed REI credit card rebates.
+Dividends have an expiration date: Annual dividends are good for 2 years after issued and expire on January 3.
+The brand issues refunds for unredeemed REI credit card rebates.

-Finally, it’s worth noting REI pairs the dividend release with an annual sale — make a purchase with your dividend on or before April 4th and you get an additional 20% off a full-priced and outlet item.
-So, act soon to make the most of your dividend.
+Finally, it’s worth noting REI pairs the dividend release with an annual sale — make a purchase with your dividend on or before April 6 and get an additional 20% off a full-price item and an outlet item.
+So act soon to make the most of your dividend.